Best and worst Hyundai Elantra years — which to avoid

 This caused unpleasant driving situations and loss of power without the real need for the ESC system to intervene.
 This was a common problem on 2010-2011 Elantra models, and the good thing is – it’s easy to check this before the purchase with the help of a trusted car electrician.

-Which Hyundai Elantra years to avoid?
+Worst Hyundai Elantra years to avoid

 Previous model years from 1990 to 2006 were quite sturdy and long-lasting, and it seems that a few problems occurred with the modernization of the model.
 Let’s take a closer look based on Elantra generations: